-Wright explained that the Curry School produces an immense amount of research each year.
+Wright explained that the School of Education and Human Development produces an immense amount of research each year.

 “Curry is one of the top education schools in the country,” he says.
 “They are incredibly productive in terms of generating knowledge and research—the most productive in terms of per faculty member on UVA campus, [...] which is really an incredible outlier for an education school in general.”